MathewHDYT/Unity-Audio-Manager/README.md

 **When to use it:**
 Use the play oneshot method when you want to play a sound once.

+See [AudioSource.PlayOneShot](https://docs.unity3d.com/2021.2/Documentation/ScriptReference/AudioSource.PlayOneShot.html) for more details on what play oneshot does.

 ### Play Scheduled method
 **What it does:**